Near-equilibrium measurements of nonequilibrium free energy

-These relations for non-equilibrium probabilities are formally exact, yet impractical.
-In particular, if a system is driven into a non-equilibrium steady state by a periodic perturbation, then the work performed on the system increases without bound.
-Both the exponential average in Eq.~(\ref{equ:Pratio}) and the higher-order cumulants in Eq.~(\ref{eq:Kdef}) are dominated by low dissipation realizations of the protocol, which are extremely rare and not observable in any realistic experiment~\cite{Jarzynski2006a}.
+These relations for nonequilibrium probabilities and free energy are formally exact, yet impractical.
+In particular, the exponential averages in Eq.~(\ref{equ:Kdef}) are dominated by low dissipation realizations of the protocol, which are extremely rare~\cite{Jarzynski2006a}.

-To proceed further, we require a tractable approximation to the exact non-equilibrium probability.
-Truncating the cumulant expansion at the first term is tempting~\cite{Crooks1999c}, but in practice the higher-order cumulants cannot be entirely neglected.
-We instead make a weaker assumption, that the higher-order excess cumulants of the work are \emph{uninformative} about the non-equilibrium probability distributions, and therefore that the sum of higher-order excess work cumulants is a constant, independent of initial microstate:

-We next develop an approximation for this constant~$K_{\R}$.
-Consider the relative entropy $D( p \| q ) = \sum_x p_x \ln (p_x/q_x)$ between the non-equilibrium and corresponding equilibrium ensembles, under our first approximation [Eq.~(\ref{eq:Keq})]:

-Here ``$\IeqFR$'' denotes initial preparation with control parameters $\Ieq$, enactment of protocol $\F$, then work measurement during the conjugate protocol $\R$.
-Notice that the mean work beginning from a given microstate $x$, averaged over any distribution of microstates, is equal to the mean work of the ensemble of trajectories beginning from that distribution, e.g. $\bla \la\work\ra_{x;\R} \bra_{\IeqF} = \la \work \ra_{\IeqFR}$.
-Similar relations do not hold for the higher order cumulants.